venicegeo/bf-docs/readme.md

 ## Algorithm

 Beachfront’s Tide Prediction service utilizes the python library Pytides to predict past and future tides.
 These predictions are based upon harmonic constituents estimated from historical sea level buoy data.
-The service accepts a latitude/longitude pair and a date time group and returns the current tide level at that time, as well as the minimum and maximum of the 24 hour period following the time.
+The service accepts a latitude/longitude pair and a date-time group and returns the current tide level at that time, as well as the minimum and maximum of the 24-hour period following the time.

 According to their documentation, Pytide's tidal prediction is based upon several fundamental assumptions.
 The first assumption is that tides anywhere on Earth are caused solely by the gravitational forces of the moon and the sun.
-Pytides neglects the gravitational forces of other planetary bodies as their effect on the tide is several orders of magnitude weaker than those of the moon and sun.
-The second assumption is that for any given location on Earth, there exist constant values such that the tide there obeys this relation.
-So if we have many past measurements of the tide at a given location, we can attempt to choose values  which best fit our previous readings.Then, by assumption, we can predict the future tide by allowing t to increase into the future.
+Pytides neglects the gravitational forces of other planetary bodies, as their effect on the tide is several orders of magnitude weaker than those of the moon and sun.
+The second assumption is that for any given location on Earth, there exists constant values such that the tide there obeys this relation.
+So if we have many past measurements of the tide at a given location, we can attempt to choose values that best fit our previous readings.
+By assumption, we can then predict the future tide by allowing it to increase into the future.

 ![Example showing Tide prediction results compared to actual measurements](images/image09.png)

 Beachfront's Tide Prediction service obtains these historic measurements by querying the GLOSS buoy network.
 The service takes latitude and longitude coordinates, as well as a date-time group (DTG).
-A lookup table hosted by bf-tideprediction calculates the station id for the appropriate sea level monitoring stations.
+A lookup table hosted by bf-tideprediction calculates the station ID for the appropriate sea level monitoring stations.
 Utilizing a locally stored database of historic sea level data, constituents are calculated for each appropriate station.
-The tides are then predicted for those stations, for a 24 hour  period surrounding the image DTG on a minute by minute basis.
+The tides are then predicted for those stations in a 24 hour period surrounding the image DTG on a minute by minute basis.
 These data points are interpolated to provide sea level height for the image date-time group, and a minimum and maximum tide height for a given time period.

 ![Gloss Buoy Locations](images/image08.png)